 "What now?"
 Clint groused, rubbing his no doubt aching head.
 Will smacked his hand away as it strayed towards the bloodstained white bandage on his forehead.
 Clint frowned before redirecting his glare in Jasper's direction.
 "What's got your panties in a bunch this time?"

 Jasper's right eye twitched again even as he held up a piece of paper with two pictures printed on it.
-It was an APB for a man named a man and a woman.
+It was an APB for a man and a woman.
 The woman was a pretty brunette that Phil was certain he'd seen before and recently.
 But it was the male that caught his attention.
 All too familiar bluish eyes stared out from the paper Jasper held up.
 The same dirty blond hair.
 The same exact nose.

 "Stark, Banner, get in here."